milewdev/rol/README.md

 In a terminal window on the host machine:
 ```
-$ cd ~/work/roughgem
+$ cd ~/work/rol
 $ vagrant destroy -f
 $ cd ~
-$ rm -r ~/work/roughgem    # and possibly rm -r ~/work if it is now empty
+$ rm -r ~/work/rol    # and possibly rm -r ~/work if it is now empty
 ```

 #####Development Notes:
 - branch **master** contains the latest version of the application code.
 Older releases have their own branches.

-- `bin/roughgem` launches the application; it simply calls the program's main entry point, RoughGem::run (`lib/roughgem/roughgem.rb`).
+- `bin/rol` launches the application; it simply calls the program's main entry point, Rol::run (`lib/rol/rol.rb`).

 - ./_test will run all business/unit tests.
 Leave a terminal window open during development and run ./_test as you make changes to code.

 - ./_lint will run various checks against the source code, typically looking for things that cropped up in the TODO list, such as a change in naming convention; in this case, the checks will ensure that the old names are not used anywhere.
 Warning: the checks are not sophisticated and may report things that are in fact not erroneous.

-- ./_build will create the gem file roughgem-x.y.z.gem
+- ./_build will create the gem file rol-x.y.z.gem

 - ./_install will install the gem locally.

-- If you wish to modify the Vagrantfile, it is best to do so on the host machine (~/work/roughgem/Vagrantfile) so that you can easily do an edit/vagrant up/vagrant destroy cycle.
+- If you wish to modify the Vagrantfile, it is best to do so on the host machine (~/work/rol/Vagrantfile) so that you can easily do an edit/vagrant up/vagrant destroy cycle.
 Once you have finished making changes, vagrant up and then in a terminal window on the vm do something like:
     ```
-    $ cd ~/Documents/roughgem
+    $ cd ~/Documents/rol
     $ cp /vagrant/Vagrantfile .
     $ git status
     ...